NHOrus/srwq-compilation/episode-22.md

 Irm is about to speak up when you jump in front of him and begin your tirade.

-HOMEWORK FOR THE LOT OF YOU: SUMMARIZE EVERYTHING THATS HAPPENED TO AXEL.
-You can do the whole story of everything thats happened to your group, or just cover what happened since Axel was KOed.
-Remember, this is from Katinas distinctly non-omniscient POV.
-Best entry goes into the next post.
-Anonymous Sun 21 Feb 2010 01:58:37 No.4563154 Report
- Quoted By: >>4563165
->>4563169
->>4563098
-"Ok, so, apparently we picked you up after you had a bad fight with some kick-ass real type.
-I was too busy checking out Mardi Gras, but Dumi told me what happened.
-ANYWAY we brought you and Bullet and Ensign Mickey back to the South America base while Irm, Kai, and Lat tried to figure out what to do.
-I led most of the rest of the team on a team building exercise!
-Yeah.
-But you were passed out, Lamia took your clothes to become a real person, and then Princess Prissy over there showed up and we had to bail.

-We decided to bail cause the EFA would probably show up and hook up with some more DC guys.
-Oh, we had met with Ryuune Zoldark a while back and agreed to do something for her in exchange for gas.
-I forget what.
-So we saved Vat Tran's ass from some trio of battleships, hooked up with them, saved the remains of the Earth Cradle, then had an epic battle with the Hagane.
-Also we found out the EFA is basically split into two factions, one of which is made of evil alien tentacle monsters.
-We also picked up Echidna and her W-guys somewhere along the way, I was too busy kicking things to death to remember specifically."

-I know I got some things out of order, but what the heck.
-Haken Browning !zHe7DH816A Sun 21 Feb 2010 02:00:37 No.4563165 Report
->>4563154
-Sounds a little hyper for 6-in-the-morning, just-got-out-of-battle Katina, but I'll accept it.

-Abstaining for obvious reasons.
-BSRaven !!pZhu/eJf6iW Sun 21 Feb 2010 02:02:37 No.4563169 Report
->>4563154
-You forgot to temporarily psycho with OH YEAH I MELTED A BATTLESHIP ON MY OWN.

-But it'll do.
-Zeta Zaku Sun 21 Feb 2010 02:03:37 No.4563173 Report
- Quoted By: >>4563175
->>4563198
->>4563098
-Uh...shit.
-I can't even remember when Axel even joined up, let alone when he was KO'd and Soulgain trashed.
-ANYWAY, ATTEMPT BEGINS.

 "Well, see your new roommate here?
 We caught her spyin' on us after we flew on down to South America for repairs and supplies from the underground cells.
 Picked up a couple of the Irregulars along the way, but no worries.
 They seem pretty cool so far.
 Anyway, the big news?
 Turns out she's from that super hot-shit brigade out east, the...S-E-X Force or some shit.
-Says she's got some kinda super mind-powers, sees the future or somethin', won't shut up about that crap."
-Zeta Zaku Sun 21 Feb 2010 02:03:37 No.4563175 Report
- Quoted By: >>4563198
->>4563173
-"Anyway, after that we hooked up with that old guy and his fleet and went off to the Cradle to pick up some stuff.
-Turns out the head lady there was workin' on some new tech that makes robots heal or somethin', like your Soulgain, 'cept it don't eat at ya.
-It's really cool, we stuck some on Raioh and it fixed itself all nice and pretty-like.
-But the EFA, see, they want this stuff, so they sent down the Cry Wolves, who’re dead, 'cept they're not and now they're tentacle beasties, and they kicked all our asses.
-We got saved by this Wodan guy and his super-Grungast and his pretty friend in her weird bug-Hucky-thing, and they all came back with us along with Sophia, the doc lady.”

-“Then we came back, and we forced Kai to tell us why we were fighting zombies in Africa.
-He says that the EFA is being run by space monsters now, and Princess Future-Britches here was from the group fightin’ them.
-‘Cept they’re not good either and we don’t know what they want ‘cause she won’t shut up about how special she is.” *Insert menacing glare when appropriate.* “Anyway, they sent their big ship with their fancy moustache captain and more of the same tentacle zombie Gespies after us just now, along with a bunch of weird fancy prototype mechs.
-We beat them before they blew us all up and captured a couple.
-You wanna see an alien, Axel?”
-Anonymous Sun 21 Feb 2010 02:11:37 No.4563198 Report
->>4563173
->>4563175

-I like these, Especially the S-E-X thing.
-Sciencegar Sciencebolt Sun 21 Feb 2010 02:29:37 No.4563300 Report
- Quoted By: >>4563336
->>4563346
->>4563578
- (Slight rewrite for continuity's sakes, but well done ZZ)

- "Well, see your new roommate here?
-We caught her spyin' on us after we flew on down to South America for repairs and supplies from the underground cells.
-Picked up a couple of the Irregulars along the way, but no worries.
-They seem pretty cool so far.
-Anyway, the big news?
-Turns out she's from that super hot-shit brigade out east, the...S-E-X Force or some shit.
 Says she's got some kinda super mind-powers, sees the future or somethin', won't shut up about that crap.
 Anyway, after that we hooked up with that old DC guy and went off to the Earth Cradle to pick up some stuff.
 Turns out the head lady there was workin' on some new tech that makes robots heal or somethin', like your Soulgain, 'cept it don't eat at ya.
 It's really cool, we stuck some on Raioh and it fixed itself all nice and pretty-like.
 But the EFA, see, they want this stuff, so they sent down the Cry Wolves, who’re dead, 'cept they're not and now they're tentacle beasties, and they kicked all our asses.
 We got saved by this Wodan guy and his super-Grungust, and they all came back with us along with Sophia, the doc lady.”
 “Then we came back, and we forced Kai to tell us why we were fighting zombies in Africa.
 He says that the EFA is being run by space monsters now, and they're fighting Princess Future-Britches here's group.
 ‘Cept they’re not good either and we don’t know what they want ‘cause she won’t shut up about how special she is.” *Glare* “Anyway, they sent their big ship with the big gun and more of the same tentacle zombie Gespies after us just now, along with a bunch of weird fancy prototype mechs.
 We beat them before they blew us all up and captured a couple.
 You wanna see an alien, Axel?”

-"....This is why I let Lemon handle this shit..."
+"...This is why I let Lemon handle this shit..."
-Anonymous Sun 21 Feb 2010 02:34:37 No.4563336 Report
->>4563300
-I'd feel sorry for Axel if I wasn't loling at the summary.
-Sciencegar Sciencebolt Sun 21 Feb 2010 02:36:37 No.4563345 Report

 Axel pulls on his appropriated uniform.
 "So you're actually listening to the Irregulars horseshit?"

 Irm folds his arms.
 "They're good people, Axel, they're just desperate.
 If our world was at risk like that, we'd be doing much the same."

 "Our world is at risk, BECAUSE of them.
 Idiots with good intentions are still idiots, Irm."

-"....Also, we needed the firepower."
+"...Also, we needed the firepower."

 "Now that's a proper reason."
 Axel pulls on boots.
-"As for this two sides thing...I think Vindel and Lemon knew something about it, but weren't sure.
+"As for this two sides thing...
+I think Vindel and Lemon knew something about it, but weren't sure.
 Any luck finding them, by the by?"

 "Nothing yet, but Vat Trans alien buddy says she can make a gizmo to scan for the Zweizergain.
-We...were planning to find out where Vindel was, then send the Irregulars somewhere else."
+We... were planning to find out where Vindel was, then send the Irregulars somewhere else."

 "Sounds like a good plan.
 Maybe you're cut out for command after all, Irm."

 "...It was Kai's plan, actually."

-"Oh...there's a can of worms."
+"Oh... there's a can of worms."
-Anonymous Sun 21 Feb 2010 02:36:37 No.4563346 Report
->>4563300
->"....This is why I let Lemon handle this shit..."

-"Oh that reminds me!
-Some of the Irregulars might want to kill Vindel and Lemon I think, I'm not entirely clear on that point."
-Anonymous Sun 21 Feb 2010 02:39:37 No.4563363 Report
- .
-Sciencegar Sciencebolt Sun 21 Feb 2010 02:43:37 No.4563381 Report
- Quoted By: >>4563453
+---

 You find Kai at the hangar, sitting on the unattached arm of his Gespenst, working a ratchet on a servo.
 He doesn't seem to be that into it.

 "Kai?
 Axel's awake, he'd like to talk to you."